-Top Republicans back Trump’s efforts to contest election results
+Top Republicans back Trump’s efforts to challenge election results

 And much of the legal activity Monday recycled previously dismissed allegations.
 The new Pennsylvania suit filed by the Trump campaign alleged — again — that some counties had improperly allowed voters to fix problems on mail ballots, a claim that was thrown out last week.
 It also falsely claimed that observers were not allowed to watch the processing and counting of ballots.

-Multiple Trump aides granted anonymity to speak candidly said there was little expectation inside the campaign that litigation would overturn Biden’s win — and said advisers have told Trump this directly.
-But they also said the campaign will pursue the cases to their conclusions, in part out of an effort to sustain an argument about the risks of voter fraud.
+Trump aides, who spoke on the condition of anonymity to talk candidly, said there was little expectation inside the campaign that litigation would overturn Biden’s win — and said advisers have told Trump this directly.
+But they also said the campaign will pursue the cases to their conclusions, in part to sustain an argument about the risks of voter fraud.
 The campaign has also urged allies to publicly encourage people to report evidence or firsthand accounts of suspicious voter activity.

-The campaign’s top two officials, Bill Stepien and Justin Clark, met with the staff at their Arlington headquarters Monday and urged them to keep fighting, officials said, adding that campaign leadership was closely watching who was still showing up.
+The campaign’s top two officials, Bill Stepien and Justin Clark, met with the staff at their Arlington headquarters Monday and urged them to keep fighting, officials said, adding that campaign leaders were closely watching who was still showing up.

 But further complicating their effort: David Bossie, tapped to lead the campaign’s legal effort, tested positive for the coronavirus, according to a person familiar with the situation.